 - In the User ID and Password fields, type ADMIN in uppercase letters.
 Then, click Log In.

-- If you enabled applications to use Lightweight Directory Access Protocol (LDAP) or federated file-based registry on WebSphere® Application Server, do not use ADMIN as a value for the User ID and Password fields.
+- If you enabled applications to use Lightweight Directory Access Protocol (LDAP), do not use ADMIN as a value for the User ID and Password fields.
 Instead, log in as an LDAP registered user who has JazzAdmins privileges.
 The LDAP user or group must be mapped to the repository group.
-For mapping security roles to a user or repository group, see Deploying applications for the Rational solution for Collaborative Lifecycle Management on WebSphere Application Server.
+For mapping security roles to a user or repository group, see Deploying applications for the on.

-- For WebSphere Application Server on z/OS® with RACF® security or WebSphere Application Server on IBM i with local OS authentication, use a user ID that has JazzAdmins privileges on the system.
+- For Liberty on z/OS® with RACF® security or Liberty on IBM i with local OS authentication, use a user ID that has JazzAdmins privileges on the system.
 Default user ID and password on IBM i are JTSADMIN and JTSADMPWD.

 - On the Welcome page, there are two